lucas-munoz1/lucas-munoz1.github.io/README.md

 VISUAL PLACEHOLDER: TABLE SHOWING CHANGING METRIC SCORES

 While the model's performance metrics were slightly below my initial goal of 0.9, I was satisfied with the results and decided to proceed to the next model, knowing I could return to improve it later.
 The most valuable lesson I took away from training this model, was the power of synthetic data.
-Using it subtly, and in the right spots, had worked wonders.
+Using it subtly, and in the right spots, had produced excellent results.

 ### Text Classification with BERT
 The final model I developed for this engine was a text classification model designed to identify market gap language in customer reviews.
 Market gap language is defined as language describing a customer's